Skip to main content

 Competitive analysis, business plans, and user research had already been conducted across the organization for intersecting projects.
 The problem was that none of it had been synthesized into a cohesive vision anyone could act on.

-I used Claude as an aggregation and synthesis engine, feeding it existing research artifacts alongside information I gathered independently from forums, social media, and industry publications, then using it as a sounding board to pressure-test emerging ideas against that context.
+I fed Claude everything: the existing research, plus what I dug up myself from forums, social media, and industry publications.
+Then I used it as a sounding board, testing emerging ideas against all that context.
 The goal was to move faster through the problem space without losing the human judgment that makes research meaningful.

-The output: structured insight summaries, sharpened problem framing, and a faster path to a PRD and requirements document to carry into the design phase.
+The output: structured insight summaries, a clearer picture of the problem, and a faster path to a PRD and requirements document to carry into the design phase.

 I also connected with my Product Manager and Tech Lead early to share findings and pressure-test initial directions.
 They had been exploring the problem space independently, and the overlap in our conclusions gave the team a stronger shared foundation to build from.

 The synthesis work in Phase 1 served a second purpose that only became clear later.
 Here I developed insights about the target audience, their needs, and the design context.
 Those insights became the direct basis for the design principles I later embedded into Claude Code’s behavior.
-The research didn’t just inform the product direction.
-It shaped the quality of the prototype output.
+The research ended up shaping the quality of the prototype output, not just the product direction.

 AI tools should not be granted any decision-making power.
 They are a remarkably capable autocomplete engine.